crealu/mern-boilerplate/README.md

 Next, press CTRL+C in the terminal window to terminate the server.
 Run the following command to bundle your frontend:
 ### `npm run build`

 Once the build succeeds, you are ready to serve the frontend using Node and Express.
-Before starting this step, you will have to create an account (free) on MongoDB.
+If you would like to connect to a backend database, you will have to create an account (free) on MongoDB.
 Go to https://www.mongodb.com/cloud to do so.
+This step can be completed at the end, as well.

 After creating an account and cluster, create a database and user.
 Obtain the connection key (MongoURI) from the MongoDB Cloud dashboard.
 Set this as the value for MongoURI in the keyconfig.js file.
+Finally, uncomment the require statements in the server.js file.

+Once the database configuration is complete, start the server by typing this command into the terminal:
+### `npm run devb`

+You will see a message, "Database connected.
+Listening on 9000"

 # Use as a terminal command